CS-5500-SPRING-2025/lab-1-xilu56/README.md

 #### Q4 (v)
 git log shows the commit history of the repository.
 ### Q5
+A .gitignore file lists patterns of files or directories that Git should ignore.
+These files will not be tracked or included in the repository.
+It prevents unnecessary or sensitive files from being committed to the repository.
 ## Task 4: Video Questions (4 marks)